kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

     AVG(e.BaseSalary) as AvgSal,
     COUNT(*) as TeamSize
 FROM Departments d
-JOIN Employees e ON d.DepartmentID = e.d.DepartmentID
+JOIN Employees e ON d.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1  -- Use actual column in WHERE
 GROUP BY d.DepartmentName
 HAVING COUNT(*) > 2   -- Use HAVING for aggregate conditions